Moira Dela Torre

-Moira Rachelle Bustamante Dela Torre (born November 4, 1993) is a Filipino singer-songwriter.
+Moira Rachelle Bustamante Dela Torre (born November 4, 1993) is a Filipino singer, songwriter and actress.
 Born in Olongapo, Philippines, she began as a voice artist for corporate jingles and theme songs.
 In 2013, she competed in The Voice of The Philippines, releasing her debut EP Moira following her stint in the show.
 She rose to fame after interpreting Libertine Amistoso's "Titibo-Tibo" in the Himig Handog music video competition, in which it won.
+She gained further success with her 2018 debut album, Malaya, which was awarded an eight-time platinum certification in 2020.

+Early life

+Moira Rachelle Bustamante Dela Torre was born on November 4, 1993, in Olongapo, Philippines, to a music-oriented family.
+She wrote her first song, "After Your Heart", at the age of 12; the song would later be featured on her self-titled debut EP album released nine years later.

 Career

-2013–2014: Career beginnings
+Career beginnings

 Dela Torre's career started as a voice artist working on corporate jingles and theme songs, including McDonald's "Hooray for Today", Surf's "Pinalaki", and Johnson & Johnson's "Signature of Love".

 In 2013, Dela Torre auditioned in the first season of The Voice of the Philippines, singing "Hallelujah" by Bamboo Mañalac.
 She turned only one chair, that of apl.de.ap, and thus becoming a member of his team and advancing to the "battle round" of the show.
 She was eliminated in the battles, having been defeated by Penelope Matanguihan.
 Following her appearance in the show, she released her first single titled "Love Me Instead" through her debut EP album titled Moira, which was released under Ivory Music.

-2016–2017: Breakthrough
+2016–2017: Himig Handog, Malaya

 Dela Torre performed singles for the official soundtracks of the romantic films Camp Sawi and Love You to the Stars and Back, namely "Malaya", and a cover of Moonstar88's "Torete".

 In October 2017, she performed in the finals of the songwriting and music video competition Himig Handog.
 She served as the interpreter for Libertine Amistoso's song, "Titibo-Tibo".
 The song would become the grand winner of the competition; the performance for the competition became the most viewed performance for that year's edition.
 In late October, she became a member of the acoustic group ASAP Jambayan.

-2018–2021: Idol Philippines
+2018–2020: Idol Philippines

 In February 2018, her first concert "Tagpuan" sold out in four days on its first night; it was directed by John Prats.
 Due to public demand, the concert had a second night.
 Her 2018 debut album, Malaya, featured her hit singles "Malaya" and "Tagpuan".
 In December 2018, she became Spotify's No. 1 most streamed artist in the Philippines.
 Malaya album was certified 8× Platinum in the Philippines with more than 120,000 copies sold, making it the best-selling album in 2018.

 Also, she became one of the judges in Idol Philippines, and on September of the said year, staged her second major concert at the Araneta Coliseum titled Braver.